Kalaxia/portal/README.md

 Then, you must create a machine, representing a host that will run your servers.

 In the servers dashboard, create a local machine with the name you want, and copy the public game server RSA KEY content (``public.pub``) in the associated field.
 If the key is valid the interface will show a blue fingerprint of it.
+The value to use if you are using the docker-compose in local is `kalaxia_nginx`

 When the machine is created, you can create a server.
 Select the machine you just created, select the factions, and then choose a name and a begin date anterior to the current date.
 Leave the subdomain alone.
 You can type a short description.